What can I deduct from my estate and gift taxes?

 - Funeral costs of your estate.

-A common strategy used for reducing estate taxes, is to give away assets that you own as “gifts” that ultimately can reduce the value of your estate and the subsequent estate taxes, which are lower than gift taxes.
+A common strategy used for reducing estate taxes, is to “gift” assets during your life, which ultimately can reduce the value of your estate and the subsequent estate taxes.

-Currently, you can give gifts valued up to $13,000 per person, to any number of people, and none of the gifts will be taxable.
+Currently, you can give gifts valued up to $14,000 (in 2013) per person, to any number of people, and none of the gifts will be taxable.
 However, gifts of future interests cannot be excluded under the annual exclusion.
 A gift of a future interest is a gift that is limited so that its use, possession, or enjoyment will begin at some point in the future.
-If you are married, both you and your spouse can separately give gifts valued up to $13,000 to the same person without making a taxable gift.
+If you are married, both you and your spouse can separately give gifts valued up to $14,000 to the same person without making a taxable gift.

 What can be excluded from gifts?